BUAdvDev2023/2-Factor-Authentication-System/README.md

     exit

 # Running the Application
-Once the setup is complete, you can access the application by navigating to http://localhost:5000 in your web browser.
+Once the setup is complete, you can access the application by navigating to http://localhost:5000 or http://localhost:5001 in your web browser.

 # Project Structure